lukateg/strength-age/README.md

 # TODO:

+// - think about removing a context and just using queries because you have live updates and sockets

 // - only section materials should have upload material button
 // - upload material button page should have a dropdown menu of lections to be linked when uploading materials (fetch lections from API)